 Description of the 4 days private Classical tour in Greece

-After a drive of an hour and a half you will be reaching the Corinth Canal, that connects two seas and offers breathtaking views.
+After a drive of an hour and a half, you will be reaching the Corinth Canal, which connects two seas and offers breathtaking views.

-Soon afterwards the private tour will continue towards Epidaurus, where you will see the best preserved ancient theater in Greece, famous for its acoustics.
+Soon afterward the private tour will continue towards Epidaurus, where you will see the best-preserved ancient theater in Greece, famous for its acoustics.

-You will also visit the fortress of Acronafplia, that over crowns the townand take amazing pictures of Nafplion, the Palamidi fortress, the fortress of Mpourtzi, and the entire Argolic Gulf.
+You will also visit the fortress of Acronafplia, which over crowns the town, and take amazing pictures of Nafplion, the Palamidi fortress, the fortress of Mpourtzi, and the entire Argolic Gulf.

-After Nafplion, you will head towards Mycenae that used to be one of the major state cities in the ancient years.
-At Mycenae you will see the Royal Tombs of king Agamemnon and his family, the immense Cyclopean Walls and Lion’s Gate, as well as the Museum of Mycenae, located in the archaeological site, with important artefacts from the Mycenaean Civilization.
+After Nafplion, you will head towards Mycenae that used to be one of the major state cities in ancient years.
+At Mycenae, you will see the Royal Tombs of King Agamemnon and his family, the immense Cyclopean Walls and Lion’s Gate, as well as the Museum of Mycenae, located in the archaeological site, with important artifacts from the Mycenaean Civilization.

 In the afternoon you will head towards Olympia where you have a free evening and overnight.